Halifax man charged with assault after heated argument turned violent: police

-Halifax Regional Police is investigating after a party turned violent in the city’s north end.
+Halifax Regional Police are investigating after a party turned violent in the city’s north end.

 Officers arrested the suspect, a 58 year old man, who was known to the victim.
 Police say the suspect and victim were partying with a group of friends when a “heated argument began and turned violent.”